-The History of the Happiest Place on Earth
+The History of Disneyland: The Happiest Place on Earth

 By Shauna Murray